ONSdigital/business-index-dataload/docs/bi-dataload-csv-extract.md

 > * `univocity-parsers-1.5.1.jar`: Additional dependency for Spark CSV

 * The JARS should be stored in HDFS so that they can be loaded by the Oozie job at runtime.
-* If Spark is upgraded to version 2.x on Cloudera, these libraries will no longer be required.
+* When Spark is upgraded to version 2.x on Cloudera, these libraries will no longer be required.

 #### Oozie Task Definition ####